HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 # Metaverse Standards Forum Support Data
-This is a subset of the data capture, selected to support prototype development in the Metaverse Standards Forum (MSF) Real/Virtual Integration Working Group.
+This folder contains a subset of the Hillyfields data capture carried out in OGC Testbed-19.
+The content was selected to support prototype development in the Metaverse Standards Forum (MSF) Real/Virtual Integration Working Group.
+The MSF "Ride-Hailing" use case and a sub-element "visual positioning" are the focus.
 The data covers four successful rendezvous between the Ordnance Survey instrumented road vehicle (the "Streetdrone" or the "car") and two people ("rider-3" and "rider 4") wearing chest-mounted
 GoPro 11 cameras.
-These two people took the role of potential riders.
+These two people took the role of riders.

 ![StreetDrone and team](./Streetdrone_Team.jpg)